The Home Warranty Service Timeline: Step by Step

 Contractor Availability

 Your warranty company can only dispatch contractors from their pre-approved network.
-During high-demand seasons — peak summer for HVAC, post-storm periods for plumbing — these contractors are often booked.
-The home warranty contractor network your provider uses directly determines how fast someone arrives at your door.
+During high-demand seasons (peak summer for HVAC, post-storm periods for plumbing), these contractors are often booked solid.
+The contractor network your provider uses directly determines how fast someone arrives at your door, and weekend or after-hours claims often roll to the next business day for dispatch.

 How Major Providers Compare on Response Times

 Not all home warranty companies are created equal when it comes to speed.
-Here's how leading providers stack up based on advertised response windows and reported customer experiences in 2025–2026:
+Here's how leading providers stack up based on advertised response windows and reported customer experiences for 2026:

 | Provider | Advertised Response Time | 24/7 Claims Filing | Notes |